mahmoudimus/ac/docs/public/developing/upgrades.md

 * __Minor version__ (`1.2.3` to `1.3.0`): Increase or changes in scope, _and/or_ a transition from a free to paid model.
 Customers must manually approve updates for minor version updates.
 * __Micro version__ (`1.2.3` to `1.2.4`): Any descriptor changes not included above that do _not_ require manual approval.

-## Changes that require manual customer approval

-Even though your add-on is automatically updated in the Marketplace, certain scenarios require customers to manually approve your add-on's update in the [UPM](https://confluence.atlassian.com/x/_AJTE).
-We automatically send emails to the product administrator so they can approve and update the add-on.

-These scenarios require manual customer approval:

-* Your listing changes from __free to paid__: Your change triggers a Marketplace approval.
-Existing customers need to approve the change to start paying for your add-on, otherwise they will need to uninstall it.
-* Your listing involves __additional [scopes](../scopes/scopes.html)__: Marketplace updates happen automatically (no approval necessary), but customers need to approve the changes to continue using your add-on.

 ## Viewing automatically added versions